berto/berto.com/docs/2021-12-26-looking-forward-to-the-future.md

 I compiled a list of products and services that I am very bullish on.

 Spoiler: it's not VR or the metaverse and it's not Crypto and blockchains.
-I mean, I think those are exciting and I think they will grow.
-But there's already thousands of people with great visions working on those, so i'm happy to tag along and just learn.
-The following are where I think not enough people are seeing the true potential.
+I mean, I think those are exciting and I believe they will grow a lot.
+But there's already thousands of people with great visions working on those so i'm happy to tag along and just learn.
+The following are concepts which I think can still benefit from more passion.

 Convenience
 - On-demand Convenience stores.
-There's plenty of concepts popping up everywhere, with insane growth.
-I am still bullish on new models though, to this date existing player don't compare to the experience of a Berlin späti.
+There's plenty of concepts poping up everywhere, with insane growth too.
+I am still bullish on yet new models though, as to this date existing player don't compare to the experience of buying in a Berlin späti.
 - "Best-of" Food delivery.
 Uber Eats et al are expensive.
 Some player could commit to buying bulk quantities of the best dishes of a few very good restaurants, and trickle down that simplified cart and volume to a cheaper, less cluttered experience.
 Easier to discover, easier to order, cheaper to produce and buy.
 - The next Pizza, delivered.
 Someone will put a lot of research into delivering the next mouth-watering foods that are deliverable to the home.
 Probably the next big thing is just another incarnation of the gang Pizza Pasta Burger Sushi Salad Bowl Burrito Ice-cream, or who knows maybe the next killer food is something else?